This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Unfortunately, the so-called "Western diet" has become a widespread norm.
 And that is essential, because being rich in ultra-processed components, sugar and refined carbohydrates, it drastically increases inflammation.

-FACT: Of the 1.2 million foods sold in grocery stores in the United States, about 68% contain added sugar and a whopping 58% of what Americans eat is ultra-processed.
+FACT: Of the 1.2 million foods sold in grocery stores in the United States, about 68% contain added sugar and an incredible 58% of what Americans eat is ultra-processed.

 For this reason, forward-thinking healthcare providers are turning to diets designed to reduce inflammation.

-They are dominated by whole foods from natural sources, low in sugar and refined carbohydrates, mainly plant-based, with an emphasis on providing adequate amounts of healthy fats.
+In them, whole foods from natural sources prevail, low in sugar and refined carbohydrates, mainly of plant origin, with an emphasis on providing adequate amounts of healthy fats.

 Also, they insist on including foods that contain probiotics (fermented foods) and prebiotic fiber to improve the growth and metabolism of probiotic bacteria in the intestine.

-It turns out that gut bacteria are very important in maintaining the lining of the intestinal wall, which represents a powerful line of defense for the rest of the body, insulating it from chemicals that can aggressively increase inflammation.
+It turns out that gut bacteria are very important in maintaining the lining of the intestinal wall, which represents a powerful line of defense for the rest of the body, keeping it isolated from chemicals that can aggressively increase inflammation.

-This explains the important relationship between gut health and systemic inflammation.
+This explains the important relationship between intestinal health and systemic inflammation.

-Threatening the function, health, or diversity of our resident microbes through improper food choices, taking medications such as antibiotics, and even exposure to pesticides and herbicides can cause increased permeability of the intestinal lining, commonly referred to as "leaky gut." ".
+Threatening the function, health, or diversity of our resident microbes through poor food choices, taking medications such as antibiotics, and even exposure to pesticides and herbicides can cause increased permeability of the intestinal lining, commonly known as "leaky gut." ".

 Such a condition dramatically worsens inflammation, setting the stage for a wide range of diseases.